+The Coordinator must be well-organised, engaging and prepared to lead by example.
 An interest in environmental issues can be helpful for the Coordinator, but it is also important that they understand and engage with individuals on the variety of areas that will interest their colleagues for example money-saving, health-promotion, time savings, ease of access, green issues, etc.

-The Coordinator will be engaging colleagues in a habit and behavioural-change programme, so he or she should be well versed in the tools and principles of Community Based Social Marketing (CBSM) and behavioural change.
+The Coordinator will be engaging colleagues in a habit and behavioural change.
+Awareness of the tools and principles of Community Based Social Marketing (CBSM) and behavioural change would be an advantage.
 The Coordinator should be aware that poster campaigns alone do not automatically lead to behavioural change in the area of sustainability.
 The Coordinator should also be aware that an overly aggressive approach can alienate some of the people they are trying to reach.